Display advertising has been around for over 20 years, but many advertisers are asking themselves if it’s still worth investing in.

 - Target users who purchased items X and Y, but not Z.

-The first thing you have to do in order to build a custom audience for retargeting is to link your Analytics account to your Ads account.
+To build a custom retargeting audience you need to link your Analytics account to your Ads account.
 This can be done in the admin panel, under the “Google Ads Linking” tab.

 Once your accounts are linked, here’s what you have to do: